 California is a no-fault state and California family law provides that all community assets (not separate property of either spouse) shall be allocated and awarded in such a way that each party receives assets equal to 50% of the total community estate.
 While this sounds simple, it may not be because of the very specific and nuanced statutes and case law that controls the amazing number of different sets of facts in divorces.
 Examples include when separate property and community property time and/or money are commingled in accounts or in assets like businesses.
 Failing to retain a family law attorney who understands and handles cases with the complexities and nuances can be incredibly expensive in terms of overall settlements or results at trial.

-What is Separate Property in a Divorce?
+What Is Separate Property In A Divorce?

 No, the fact that the non-owning spouse worked in the business does not impact the communities right to reimbursement relative to the separate property business.
 It is not relevant whether the non-owning spouse is paid, under-paid or not paid relative to the community’s rights.
 This is true even though the efforts of the non-owning spouse during the marriage are considered community property rights.